NDSSCode/TrafficScope/rebuttal/README.md

 ### To Reviewer\#B\#D: Concept Drift Evaluation

-For the cross-dataset experiments of V.F in the manuscript, we further supplement to clarify the concerns about concept drift.
-We supplement the experimental results of the baseline model in three cross-dataset scenarios, and it is clear that TrafficScope outperforms the baseline by $>$15\% accuracy and F1 score.
+For the cross-dataset experiments of V.F in the manuscript, **we further supplement to clarify the concerns about concept drift**.
+We **supplement the experimental results of the baseline model** in three cross-dataset scenarios, and it is clear that **TrafficScope outperforms the baseline by $>$15\% accuracy and F1 score**.
 Detailed results are reported as follows.

+![crossnet](data_pollute.png)

-Meanwhile, we conducted ablation experiments on the drift of content and FoI.
-The results show that when only FoI drifts or context drifts, the performance of TrafficScope is only slightly affected.
+Meanwhile, **we conducted ablation experiments on the drift of content and FoI**.
+The results show that when only FoI drifts or context drifts, **the performance of TrafficScope is only slightly affected**.
 In real scenarios, the occurrence of concept drift is gradual, the background traffic and FoI may not change suddenly simultaneously.
 In addition, some new research (NDSS2023\_OWAD) on drift sample adaptation can also be combined with TrafficScope, and we will supplement these descriptions.

-![crossnet](data_pollute.png)

 ### To Reviewer\#C: For Extended Experiments

-Given that nPrint integrates automated machine learning (AutoML), intuitively, standard machine learning should not perform as well as nPrint when the features are the same.
-In addition, we fed the hidden feature representation of TrafficScope to five standard ML models.
+Given that nPrint [CCS2021\_nPrint] **integrates automated machine learning (AutoML)**, intuitively, standard machine learning should not perform as well as nPrint when the features are the same.
+In addition, we **fed the hidden feature representation of TrafficScope to five standard ML models**.
 The results showed an improvement compared to the baseline.
-Therefore, we can conclude that the performance of TrafficScope benefits from the feature extraction of context + FoI on the one hand, and from the tailor-made Transformer and cross-attention mechanism on the other. pVoxel focuses on identifying false positives for existing ML-based traffic detection systems, and we will discuss its combination with TrafficScope.
+Therefore, we can conclude that **the performance of TrafficScope benefits from the feature extraction of context + FoI** on the one hand, and from **the tailor-made Transformer and cross-attention mechanism** on the other. pVoxel focuses on identifying false positives for existing ML-based traffic detection systems, and we will discuss its combination with TrafficScope.
 TrafficScope is currently mainly applied to raw PCAP traffic for analysis, we will add some discussions on its application to the large-scale DARPA OpTC dataset with Zeek logs to provide more insights.

 ![crossnet](ml.png)

+### To Reviewer\#D\#A: About Manuscript Writing

+We are grateful to reviewer D for constructive comments on the writing.
+Empty connection floods are DDoS attacks designed to saturate the targeted open port’s sockets, **its attack traffic is no different from the normal three-way handshake** (refer to https://kb.mazebolt.com/knowledgebase/empty-connection-flood/). **We will reorganize the section II into Backound/Preliminary knowledge for a better presentation.
+We will reshape the presentation of the adversary model and assumptions and avoid using confusing sentences.** Intrusion detection includes both benign traffic and attack traffic.
+VPN dataset does not involve attack traffic. **We will provide a detailed description in the dataset section in V.A. and revised the expression accordingly.**

 **We express our sincere gratitude to all reviewers for their valuable time and constructive comments, which indeed helped us to further improve the manuscript.**